ldn-softdev/Rpnn/README.md

 However, neurons themselves have to be accessed first.

 There are 3 types of neurons which typically a user would need an access to:
-1. _receptros_: these neurons don't have synapses and facilitate input patterns access
+1. _receptors_: these neurons don't have synapses and facilitate input patterns access
 2. _effectors_: these are non-receptors - i.e., neurons with synapses
 3. _output_neurons_: these are the effectors in the last (output) layer

-Structurally, all the neurons are being held in the sequentual container (`std::list`) and could be accessed using following iterators:
+Structurally, all the neurons are being held in the sequential container (`std::list`) and could be accessed using following iterators:

 ```
                          neurons().begin()      effectors_itr()